 New Nanorod research article published in Microbial Biotechnology

 This work represents a significant step toward unlocking the full potential of biological nanorods, paving the way for new applications and functionalities in biotechnology.
-We invite you to read our full publication linked below.
-Stay tuned for more exciting developments from Nanophage Technologies!
+We invite you to read the full publication linked below.
+Stay tuned for more exciting developments in the field of biological nanorods!

 León-Quezada, R. I., Miró, M. G., Khanum, S., Sutherland-Smith, A. J., Gold, V. A. M., & Rakonjac, J. (2025).
 A Single-Plasmid Inducible-Replication System for High-Yield Production of Short Ff (f1, M13 or fd)-Phage-Derived Nanorods.
 Microbial biotechnology, 18(4), e70113. https://doi.org/10.1111/1751-7915.70113